opensource-observer/oso/apps/docs/docs/integrate/api.md

 ---
 title: Use the GraphQL API
-sidebar_position: 2
+sidebar_position: 10
 ---

-The OSO API currently only allows read-only GraphQL queries against OSO mart models (e.g. impact metrics, project info).
+The OSO API currently only allows read-only GraphQL queries against a subset of OSO data (i.e. only mart models like impact metrics, project info).
 This API should only be used to fetch data to integrate into a live application in production.
-For data exploration, check out the guides on [performing queries](./query-data.mdx) and [Python notebooks](./python-notebooks.md).
+If you want access to the full dataset for data exploration, check out the guides on [performing queries](./query-data.mdx) and [Python notebooks](./python-notebooks.md).